groupby/chillastic/README.md

 module.exports = {
   type: 'index',
   /**
-   * Any indicies that trigger this predicate will be excluded from transfer
+   * Only indicies that trigger this predicate will be included in transfer
    * @param index - Full index configuration
    * @param arguments - The task-specific arguments object */